Updated Aug 26 2023

 Important animals and spaces

 The garden and zoo has a huge variety of animal species, although there are always some which attract more attention among visitors than others.
 Among which you can find large animals; giraffes, elephants and rhinos, as well as some of the fiercest ones; lions, crocodiles and cheetahs among others.
-For each animal, as well as plant species, there is an information panel with a description in English, Spanish and Catalan which includes a QR code that offers even more information.

 The historic centenary of Barcelona Zoological Park has left behind memories of two iconic animals in the city.
 Ulisses the whale and the albino gorilla Snowflake, who marked the different generations of those who lived in Barcelona through both of these periods.